Learn more about our faculty by clicking on their name below.

 Dr. Jencen’s industry career included a variety of Medical Affairs / MSL assignments with Procter & Gamble Pharmaceuticals, Boehringer Ingelheim, and Novo Nordisk.
 He has directed both therapeutic MSL teams and a dedicated managed markets MSL team during both pre- and post-launch product lifecycles.
 While at Boehringer Ingelheim he was chief architect of the original MSL training and development program.

-Medisys Health Communications, LLC
+a Medisys Health Communications, LLC

 DMH BioPharm Advisors LLC